isomerpages/pa-chingay/_join-us/Volunteers.md

 #### **Pre-Requisites for Volunteer Application**

-1. Aged 16 - 80 years old
+1. General Volunteers - 15 years old and above
+2. EXCO / Volunteer Leaders - 17 years old and above
-2. Fully Vaccinated
+3. Fully Vaccinated
-3. Able to commit for all the sessions stated in the application form
+4. Able to commit for all the sessions stated in the application form

 #### **Appreciation for All Volunteers**